 Every week we update residents on the number of confirmed cases of Coronavirus in the borough.
-The latest figures (8 to 14 April) show there were 33 cases.
-This is an decrease on last week's figure (1 to 7 April) of 44 cases.
+The latest figures (16 to 22 September) show there were 263 cases.
+This is a decrease on last week's figure (9 to 15 September) which showed 297 cases.

-The situation in Kensington and Chelsea is currently seeing a small increase in cases, we need residents to carry on following the Government’s advice.
+The situation in Kensington and Chelsea is currently seeing a decrease in cases, but we need residents to carry on following the Government’s advice.

 The most important thing we can all do to prevent the spread of the virus is to continue to stay at home.
 Where we need to leave home, please remember the basics: